nodejs/package-maintenance/docs/drafts/Baseline practive - Document support levels.md

 identify your package with an option which is not yet listed, please PR your option into the lists in the sections which follow.
-In the package.json the values can be any string, those which are not documented in the lists within this document considered "custom" and may irgnored for flagged by any tooling that consumes these elements in the package.json.
+In the package.json the values can be any string, those which are not documented in the lists within this document considered "custom" and may ignored for flagged by any tooling that consumes these elements in the package.json.

 In addition a `url` field can optionally be provided with a link to more detailed